Last Updated on August 27, 2021 by Muhammad Junaid Khalid

 - To find and fix errors, enter “chkdsk d: /f /r /x”.”
 Here, you can replace d: with any drive letter.

-Some other helpful tools to fix slow computer problems and other issues are TestDisk, Seagate SeaTools, and HDD Health.
-HDD Health can show statistics for the physical state of your hard drive, e.g. its general fitness, temperature, and so on.
+If your laptop is running slow and there are other hard drive issues, TestDisk, Seagate SeaTools, and HDD Health are some helpful tools you can use.
+HDD Health shows statistics for the physical state of your hard drive, e.g. its general fitness, temperature, and so on.

 In the end, run the Defrag tool from the drive’s properties to ensure your data’s best arrangement.
 If these tools show errors in the physical state of your drive, consider replacing it.